 - Using an extreme insult to dehumanize an individual based on their intrinsic attributes.
 For example: “Look at this dog of a woman!
 She’s not even a human being — she must be some sort of mutant or animal!”

-- Posting an individual’s nonpublic personal identifying information like a phone number, home address, or email to direct abusive attention or traffic toward them.
-For example: “I got a hold of their phone number, keep on calling and leaving messages until they pick up!”
+- Posting an individual’s non-public personally identifiable information, like a phone number, home address, or email address, to direct abusive attention or traffic toward them.
+For example, saying, “I got a hold of their phone number.
+Call and leave messages until they pick up!”

 - “Raiding” or directing malicious abuse to identifiable individuals through in-game voice chat or messages during a stream.